-With each passing year, it looks like more and more flavors of Linux appear – optimized for all kinds of purposes.
-Well, know that no matter what flavor of Linux you use, you can reap the numerous benefits of a VPN service.
 There are many ways to install a VPN on Linux, but it all comes down to three methods.
 You can use a Linux VPN app supplied by your VPN service, use Terminal to set up an OpenVPN connection, or use Ubuntu’s Network Manager.
-These are three very different methods, but they all take you to the same goal.
-So, let’s talk about how to set up a VPN on Linux in 2020.

-So, here are 3 different methods to set up a VPN on Linux in 2020:
+We present to you the 3 different methods to install a VPN on Linux in 2021:

-- Method #1: Use Your VPN’s Linux Application
+- Method #1: Use a Native Linux VPN Application

 - Method #3: Configure a Linux VPN via Ubuntu Network Manager

 - Once you sign-up for a new account, you’ll get to access your account on ExpressVPN’s website.
-Open its home page, click on “My Account” and supply your credentials.
-Once you get to your account dashboard, click on the “Set Up Other Devices” button.
-Then, choose “Linux” on the left side and pick your Linux distribution on the right.
+Open its home page, click on "My Account," and supply your credentials.
+Then, click on the "Set Up Other Devices" button.
+Then, choose "Linux" on the left side and pick your Linux distribution on the right.
 Download the corresponding file to your computer.
 Make sure to keep this page open, as we’ll need the information found here soon enough.

-- Now, you need to use the Command Line (Terminal) to complete the installation.
+- Now, you need to use the Command Line (Terminal) interface.
 You first need to open the package you’ve just downloaded.
-By default, the file will be in your Downloads folder (accessible via the “cd Downloads/” command).
-Now, open the file using the “sudo dpkg -i [installer filename]” command (for Ubuntu, Mint, and Debian distributions).
-You can use the “sudo yum install [installer filename]” for Fedora and similar distributions.
+By default, the file will be in your Downloads folder (accessible via the "cd Downloads/" command).
+Now, open the file using the "sudo dpkg -i [installer filename]" command (for Ubuntu, Mint, and Debian distributions).
+You can use the "sudo yum install [installer filename]" for Fedora and related distributions.

-- Then, open a new Terminal window and run the “expressvpn activate” command to activate the VPN application.
+- Then, open a new Terminal window and run the "expressvpn activate" command to activate the VPN application.
 You’ll be asked for an activation code, so go back to ExpressVPN’s website (the page you left open in the background) and paste the activation code found there.
-You’ll also be asked to send anonymous data like crash reports and speed tests, which you can decide to allow or to disallow.
+You’ll also be asked to send anonymous data like crash reports.

 That’s it!
 You’re now free to use ExpressVPN’s command line-based app.
 To connect to the nearest server based on your location (or the previously used server), use the "expressvpn connect" command.
 To disconnect, go with "expressvpn disconnect."